Oscillating dynamical friction on galactic bars by trapped dark matter: Torque in the slow limit

-If the external perturbation is transient (e.g. short-lived spiral arms), once the perturbation fades away, the slow angle will recover it role as a true angle variable and thus the halo will resume phase mixing in $\thetas$.
-However, since the libration angle $\thetal$ at which the orbits got captured and were released are generally different, the final DF near resonances will be flatter than the original distribution.
+If the perturbation is transient (e.g. short-lived spiral arms), once it fades away, the halo will resume phase mixing in the slow angle $\thetas$, which recovered its role as an angle variable.
+However, since the libration angle $\thetal$ at which the orbits were captured and released are generally different, the final DF near resonances will be flatter than the original distribution.
 This `scar' in the DF will affect the evolution of the renewed spiral arms \citep{SellwoodCarlberg2014,Sridhar2019Renewal}, and can cause self-gravitational instabilities, exciting further spiral modes \citep{Sellwood2019SpiralInstabilities}.